sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 ```

 This will wait until the `pr_apply` job completes and as long as it was
-successful it'll merge the branch!
+successful it will merge the branch!

 **NOTE**: As I mentioned earlier, the event based actions do not run in the
 context of the pull request which means you cannot test changes to them during